PBL7-tv/backend/README.md

-# 🛍️ VGearVN - E-Commerce Backend System
+# 🛍️ VGear - E-Commerce Backend System

 A microservices-based e-commerce backend with product management, order processing, payment integration, and an intelligent AI chatbot.